Clear Search

 This is why BCRF makes TNBC a priority.
 To improve outcomes for patients diagnosed with TNBC, we need more treatments and to understand why the disease strikes younger women and Black women especially.
 But the good news is that, thanks to research, TNBC has more treatments than ever and our understanding of this form has grown by leaps and bounds in just a few short years.

-As we mark TNBC Day on March 3, here are three things to know about this form right now.
+As we mark TNBC Day on March 3, here are three things to know about this form of the disease.

-TNBC tends to be more aggressive and fast-growing.
+TNBC tends to be more aggressive and fast-growing than other breast cancers.
 It’s more likely to be diagnosed at a later stage and to recur (come back after initial treatment).
 It’s also more likely to be diagnosed in women with BRCA1/2 gene mutations.

 This form is also more commonly diagnosed in women under 40—a group that isn’t commonly screened.
 While rare, when women under 40 are diagnosed with breast cancer, they’re nearly 40 percent more likely to die from the disease than women over 40.
-And to the alarm of experts, breast cancer incidence rates have been rising faster in younger women (under 50) than in older women.
+And, alarmingly, breast cancer incidence rates have been rising faster in younger women (under 50) than in older women.

 Black women are 38 percent more likely to die from breast cancer compared to white women.
 One of the reasons for this devastating disparity is the fact that they’re far more likely to be diagnosed with triple-negative breast cancer.
 About one in five breast cancer diagnoses in Black women is triple-negative, compared to one in 10 in all other women, according to data from the American Cancer Society.

 Without highly effective targeted therapies like those that treat hormone- and HER2-positive breast cancers, TNBC patients were limited to just surgery, chemotherapy, and radiation for a long time.
-Where doctors once said that TNBC lacked any targeted therapies, now they can say that TNBC has a small but growing number now.
+Where doctors once said that TNBC lacked targeted therapies, they can now say that TNBC has a small but growing number.

-One of the most exciting new developments in breast cancer treatment—antibody-drug conjugates (ADC)—are proving to be effective for metastatic TNBC.
+One of the most exciting new developments in breast cancer treatment is antibody-drug conjugates (ADCs), which are proving to be effective for metastatic TNBC.
 In 2020, the ADC sacituzumab govitecan (Trodelvy®) was approved for metastatic TNBC.
 In 2022, a breakthrough ADC called trastuzumab durextecan (Enhertu®) made headlines for targeting low levels of HER2.
 Until then, patients who had low levels of HER2 were classified as HER2-negative because no prior HER2-targeted therapy was effective.
-Just weeks ago, the FDA approved trastuzumab durextecan for not only metastatic HER2-low breast cancer but now HER2-ultralow.
+In 2025, the FDA approved trastuzumab durextecan for not only metastatic HER2-low breast cancer but also HER2-ultralow.
 TNBC patients and others whose tumors actually have low and ultralow levels of HER2 will now benefit.

 While there’s been tremendous progress for both early-stage and metastatic TNBC, not all of these treatments benefit all TNBC patients.
 They urgently need more options.